 - 1. National Grid is the owner and the operator of the gas National Transmission System (NTS) in Great Britain. - 2.
 The NTS plays an important role in facilitating the competitive gas market and helping to provide the UK with a secure gas supply.
 It is a network of pipelines, presently operated at pressures of up to 94 barg, which transports gas safely and efficiently from coastal terminals and storage facilities to exit points from the system.
 Exit points are predominantly connections to Distribution Networks ("DNs"), but also include storage sites, and direct connections to power stations, large industrial consumers and other systems, such as interconnectors to other countries. - 3.
-These operations are carried out to meet the needs of the companies that supply gas to domestic, commercial and industrial consumers and to power stations. - 4.
-This Statement sets out the methodology that applies for the substitution of Substitutable Capacity (as defined in paragraph 22) from one or more donor ASEPs to meet demand for Incremental Obligated Entry Capacity (i.e. capacity to be made available above the prevailing level of Obligated Entry Capacity) at other ASEPs, in response to signals received from Shipper Users and Reservation Parties through processes described in the UNC), thereby reducing the need for investment to meet that incremental demand for Entry Capacity.
-The methodology is applicable in respect of capacity released in the long-term, i.e. in the Quarterly System Entry Capacity ("QSEC") auctions or pursuant to a PARCA3. - 5.
+These operations are carried out to meet the needs of the companies that supply gas to domestic, commercial and industrial consumers and to power stations. - This Statement sets out the methodology that applies for the substitution of 4.
+Substitutable Capacity (as defined in paragraph 22) from one or more donor ASEPs to meet demand for Incremental Obligated Entry Capacity (i.e. capacity to be made available above the prevailing level of Obligated Entry Capacity) at other ASEPs, in response to signals received from Shipper Users and Reservation Parties through processes described in the UNC), thereby reducing the need for investment to meet that incremental demand for Obligated Entry Capacity.
+The methodology is applicable in respect of capacity released in the long-term, i.e. in the Quarterly System Entry Capacity ("QSEC") auctions or pursuant to a PARCA5.
+The Incremental Capacity element of EU Regulation 984/2013, otherwise known as the code on Capacity Allocation Mechanisms (CAM), is under development.
+There will be no Incremental Obligated Entry Capacity release at Interconnection Points until development of the Incremental Capacity element is complete and implemented meaning that there is currently no way to trigger substitution to an IP ASEP, therefore throughout this document any references that relate to recipient ASEPs do not include IP ASEPs.
+For the avoidance of doubt the Obligated Entry Capacity at the IP, known as the Technical Interconnection Point Capacity, will still be considered as Substitutable Capacity subject to paragraph 90. - 5.
 The methodology for moving Entry Capacity between ASEPs in the short-term can be found in the "Entry Capacity Transfer and Trade Methodology Statement".
 Related processes have been introduced to the UNC. - 6.
 Details of National Grid and its activities can be found on its internet site at www2.nationalgrid.com.